BlueHatBryant/Nmap-For-Dummies/README.md

 The scan results will be shown in a pop-up window.

 ## Known Issues
-Ensure that nmap is installed correctly.
+Ensure that Nmap is installed correctly.
 If not, an error message will appear, and the scan won't proceed.
 This tool currently doesn't support scanning multiple IP addresses or IP ranges.

 ## Contribution